 When you make an audible sound, it constitutes verbal communication.
-It's a natural way to keep the conversation going or even express feelings.
+It's a natural way to keep the conversation going or express feelings.
 Most forms of verbal communication come with their sound or intention, which the receiver interprets accordingly.
-The way you utter these words with the tone can indicate how they are supposed to be interpreted.
+The way you utter these words with the tone can indicate how they are interpreted.

 Let's accept this - at some point in your life, you must've been accused of not being a good listener.
 That's because you're not consciously listening but just hearing things.
 Hearing and listening have a clear distinction, where hearing is mostly involuntary and doesn't require you to put any effort to concentrate, but listening is intentional and requires focus.

-When it comes to hearing, it's an automatic response - anyone who has ears can hear!
+It's an automatic response when it comes to hearing - anyone who has ears can listen to it!
 Listening, however, needs more effort.
-It requires you to understand what the speaker is sharing and communicate back with a response that a sender is expecting from you.
+It requires you to understand what the speaker is sharing and communicate back with a response that a sender expects from you.

 And no one does it better than Oprah Winfrey!
-If you’ve watched her talk show, you would clearly notice how she nails being an avid listener and how it's an important part of the entire communication process.
-It’s this skill of listening intently that helps her connect with the audience and discuss and speak about issues that are on their minds.
+If you've watched her talk show, you would clearly notice how she nails being an avid listener and how it's an essential part of the entire communication process.
+This skill of listening intently helps her connect with the audience and discuss and speak about issues that are on their minds.

 When a message is conveyed with written symbols on paper, placards, or even on digital screens, it can be categorized as written communication.
-From texts to emails and more formal formats such as reports and memoranda, written communication is one of the most sought after methods on how information is shared in the business world.
+From texts to emails and more formal formats such as reports and memoranda, written communication is one of the most sought-after methods of sharing information in the business world.

 It's a great way to help people understand how you're feeling without having to use any words - either in written or verbal formats.

-To understand precisely how much can be communicated with non-verbal forms, take a mime as a classic interpersonal communication example.
-They're able to enact particular events and situations without having to speak a word.
+Take a mime as a classic interpersonal communication example to understand precisely how much can be communicated with non-verbal forms.
+They're able to enact particular events and situations without speaking a word.
 Their eyes, body, and costumes are more than enough to give you a good idea of what they're trying to convey.